fasttime/JScrewIt/api-doc/interfaces/FeatureConstructor.md

 **`remarks`**

-Available in Firefox before 83, Internet Explorer 11, Safari 10+ before 14.0.1, Android Browser 4.4, and Node.js 0.12+ before 15.
+Available in Internet Explorer 11, Safari 10+ before 14.0.1, Android Browser 4.4, and Node.js 0.12+ before 15.

 #### Inherited from